Water Polo is a fast and energetic sport which is also available to all members of CABSC for no extra charge to your swimming training fees.

 Thursdays 7 – 8pm Juniors and Intermediates

-For further information contact Rachel Leveridge, WP Squad Co-ordinator via this website, or pop along and have a go on a Thursday!
+For further information or to arrange to try a water polo session, contact Rachel Leveridge, WP Squad Co-ordinator via this website.

 Bingham Stingrays 11 - Grantham 6.